-Culture: Learn general information about countries in which the target language is spoken.
-Be familiar with cultural and societal facts about the countries studied.
+Culture: Elaborate on basic information about the countries in which the target language is spoken

+• Know historical facts about people who speak the target language.

 The objectives above can be realized only through your active participation, both in and out of class.
 You are expected to do the following: